Motherhood (2009 film): Plot

 Welcome to one day in the life of Eliza Welch (Uma Thurman), former fiction writer now wife, mother and blogger.
-A single day that just about pushes Eliza to her absolute tipping point.
+A single day that just about pushes Eliza to her tipping point.

 After putting her deeper creative ambitions on hold to raise her two children, Eliza lives and works in a walk-up tenement in the middle of Greenwich Village.
 Her good-natured but absent-minded husband (Anthony Edwards) seems tuned out to his wife's conflicts, not to mention basic domestic reality, while her best friend Sheila (Minnie Driver) understands this - and Eliza - too well.

-With her daunting to-do list kicking off at dawn, Eliza has to prepare for her daughter's 6th birthday party, mind her toddler son, battle for parking space during an epic alternate side parking showdown, navigate playground politics with overbearing mums, and mend a rift after posting her best friends intimate confession on her blog.
+With her daunting to-do list kicking off at dawn, Eliza has to prepare for her daughter's 6th birthday party, mind her toddler son, battle for parking space during an epic alternate side parking showdown, navigate playground politics with overbearing moms, and mend a rift after posting her best friends intimate confession on her blog.
 On top of it all, Eliza decides to enter a contest run by an upscale parenting magazine.
 All she has to do is write 500 words answering the deceptively simple question, "What Does Motherhood Mean to Me".

-MOTHERHOOD is a bitter sweet comedy and the mother of all movies about parenting - a hymn to the joys and sorrows of raising children, and the necessity of losing yourself in the process.